 As the industry addresses the need to de-carbonize, it will be obliged to migrate to new green fuels and propulsion technologies over the coming decades.
 Considerable work is being done by industry organizations to progress these goals, with particular focus on hydrogen and ammonia.
 However, it is likely to be a number of years before new green fuel and propulsion technologies are established and widely available for commercial adoption.
 Given that container ships are long-lived assets, uncertainty regarding future technologies is serving as an inhibitor to new ordering activity.
+Speculative ordering is currently extremely limited.
+Instead, contracting is "needs-driven" and involves either the liner operators contracting newbuildings themselves, or containership owners contracting ships against long-term charter commitments from lines.

-In addition to limited ordering activity, marginal capacity-largely fuel-inefficient or poorly maintained ships-has been removed over time via ship recycling.
+Marginal containership capacity-largely fuel-inefficient or poorly maintained ships-has been removed over time via ship recycling.
 Although the major ship recycling facilities in the Indian Subcontinent were forced to close during the worst of the COVID-19 crisis, they have since-opened.
-A total of 202,000 TEU of capacity have been scrapped during 2020, v.
+A total of 194,600 TEU of capacity were scrapped during 2020, v.
 190,000 TEU scrapped during 2019.
+Despite scrap prices rebounding to ~\$450 per LWT in the first two months of 2021, recycling of containerships has slowed almost to a standstill due to ever-strengthening earnings in the charter market.
+As at February 28, 2021, only four containerships, with an average age of 29 years, had been scrapped in 2021.

-Historical Scrapping Volumes, through December 31, 2020
+Historical Scrapping Volumes, through February 28, 2021